sebamglobant/findCelebrity/README.md

 # Find the celebrity
-This project is a solution bases on stacks to solve the code problem *Find the celebrity*
+This project is a solution based on stacks to solve the code problem **Find the celebrity**.